kolkhis/tech-notes/perl/basics.md

 ---

 #### List Context
-In list context, if an operation or function is expected to return a list of values, it operates in list context.
+If an operation or function is expected to return a list of values, it operates in list context.

 Example:
 ```perl
 my @arr = (1, 2, 3);